tangyouze/datasciencecoursera/README.md

-this is the project for coursera
+this is the project for coursera.